wepay/wepay-ios/README.md

 	// Pass in the customer's address to the address descriptor
 	// For US customers, WePay allows you to only send the zipcode
-	// as long as the "Enable Zip-only billing address" is checked
+	// as long as the "Enable Zip-only billing address" option is checked
 	// on the app configuration page
 	WPAddressDescriptor * addressDescriptor = [[WPAddressDescriptor alloc] initWithZip: @"94085"];